-Their Lordships will deal next with the Division of the Gun Court which B exercises the most restricted jurisdiction.
-It is called a "Resident Magistrate's Division" and similar considerations apply to it.
-It is constituted by one resident magistrate (s.
-4 (a)) and is a Court of Record; but unlike a Circuit Court Division is not a superior Court of Record (s.
-3 (2)).
-Its original jurisdiction to hear and determine criminal offences summarily is the same as that of a Resident Magistrate's Court established under the Judicature (Resident Magistrates) Act, except that the geographical limits of its jurisdiction are extended to all offences committed in any parish of Jamaica in respect of (i) offences triable summarily under s.
-20 of the Firearms Act 1967, and offences ancillary thereto created by s.
-18 of the Gun Court Act, and (ii) all other summary offences committed by a specified category of offenders ("detainees") to which further reference will be

-D made hereafter (s.
-5 (1) (a) and (c); s.
-9 (a); s.
-10 (2)).
-The Chief Justice may designate any Resident Magistrate's Court to be a Resident Magistrate's Division of the Gun Court (s.
-17 (2)) and may assign any resident magistrate to sit as a Resident Magistrate's Division.
+Their Lordships will deal next with the division of the Gun Court which exercises the most restricted jurisdiction.
+It is called a 'Resident Magistrate's Division' and similar considerations apply to it.
+It is constituted by one resident magistrate (s 4(a)) and is a court of record; but unlike a Circuit Court Division, it is not a superior court of record (s 3(2)).
+Its original jurisdiction to hear and determine criminal offences summarily is the same as that of a resident magistrate's court established under the Judicature (Resident Magistrates) Act, except that the geographical limits of its jurisdiction are extended to all offences committed in any parish of Jamaica in respect of (i) offences triable summarily under s 20 of the Firearms Act 1967 and offences ancillary thereto created by s 18 of the 1974 Act and (ii) all other summary offences committed by a specified category of offenders ('detainees') to which further reference will be made hereafter (s 5(1)(a) and (c); s 9(a); s 10(2)).
+The Chief Justice may designate any resident magistrate's court to be a Resident Magistrate's Division of the Gun Court (s 17(2)) and may assign any resident magistrate to sit as a Resident Magistrate's Division.

-In addition to this limited extension of the geographical limits of the original criminal jurisdiction previously exercisable by a properly appointed resident

-E magistrate under the Judicature (Resident Magistrates) Act the Gun Court Act also makes a similar extension of the geographical limits of his jurisdiction to conduct the preliminary examination into any firearm offence which is a capital offence and any other capital offence alleged to have been committed by a detainee (s.
-5 (1) (b)).
+In addition to this limited extension of the geographical limits of the original criminal jurisdiction previously exercisable by a properly appointed resident magistrate under the Judicature (Resident Magistrates) Act, the 1974 Act also makes a similar extension of the geographical limits of his jurisdiction to conduct the preliminary examination into any firearm offence which is a capital offence and any other capital offence alleged to have been committed by a detainee (s 5(1)(b)).

-So here too the Gun Court Act 1974 does no more than to extend in respect

-F of certain specified offences the geographical limits of the criminal jurisdiction exercisable by a properly appointed resident magistrate under the Judicature (Resident Magistrates) Act, and to attach to him the label a "Resident Magistrate's Division" of the Gun Court when exercising his jurisdiction over these offences.
+So here too the 1974 Act does no more than extend in respect of certain specified offences the geographical limits of the criminal jurisdiction exercisable by a properly appointed resident magistrate under the Judicature (Resident Magistrates) Act, and to attach to him the label a 'Resident Magistrate's Division' of the Gun Court when exercising his jurisdiction over these offences.